Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 <br />
 <br />

-Applying the [conservative principles for analysis](https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/blob/main/Benjamin_Outputs/Conservative_Analysis_Principles.md), each design was analysed via eliminating analysis, to result in a quantified measure of its best-case performance.
+Applying the [conservative principles for analysis](https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/blob/main/Benjamin_Outputs/Conservative_Analysis_Principles.md), each design was analysed via *eliminating analysis*, to result in a quantified measure of its best-case performance.
 Best-case performance was analysed at this stage to ensure that no viable designs were discarded.

 <br />

-## Candidate 1: Direct Axial Connection - Insulation Feasability Assessment
+## Candidate 1: Direct Axial Connection - Eliminating Analysis on the Insulation Dimension

 <img width="500" alt="Screenshot 2024-05-27 at 10 57 20" src="https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/assets/98609386/ae1fbc5b-4113-426e-a840-3b8d7522d0d4">